-When Townhouse Detroit reopened last September, it debuted a sleek new interior and updated food and beverage offerings.
+When Townhouse Detroit reopened in September 2021, it debuted a sleek new interior and updated food and beverage offerings.
 Among the items on the restaurant’s menu now is the Julia, a layered cheesecake that’s served in a crème brûlée dish.

 Graham Crust Ingredients

 - ¾ cup of melted butter

 - ½ teaspoon of salt

 - 1 ½ cup of raspberries

 - ¼ teaspoon of rose water

 - 2 teaspoons of lemon juice